The project’s mortar

 We also built a web platform for Georgetown that combined two information-dense sites into one efficient hub.
 The result is a digital visitor center, showcasing new Guides that highlight popular features and help visitors structure their time in the neighborhood, while also providing resources to neighborhood business members.

 The Georgetown team can curate popular content into the Guides section, and the modular design lets them add new pages and sections without needing our (or any other) technical team, or any programming experience.
+To power the site, we completed an in-depth integration with Salesforce, allowing Georgetown to sync data between their internal member database and a public business directory filled with almost 500 entries.

 Perhaps most important, the Friendly team utilized our user experience design process to conceive and implement a new site navigation that is easy to use.
 The new site has three main points of navigation to help visitors and residents quickly find what they need.
+And we made sure the site was easier and faster for everyone.
+Our team implemented accessibility features to allow visitors to navigate with their keyboard, and we utilized lazy loading to improve page speed—especially on mobile devices.

 A quick success, site visitors are already finding Georgetown Guides a valuable planning tool, and the site is proving a powerful resource for residents, tourists, and community leaders alike.